MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 - Windows PowerShell 5.1 : `C:\Windows\System32\WindowsPowerShell\v1.0` will add
 `%programfiles%\PowerShell\7`

-PowerShell 7 will upgrade previous versions of PowerShell Core 6.x:

-- PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` will be replaced by `%programfiles%\PowerShell\7`
+- PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` is upgraded to `%programfiles%\PowerShell\7`
-- Linux: `/opt/microsoft/powershell/6` will be replaced by `/opt/microsoft/powershell/7`
-- macOS: `/usr/local/microsoft/powershell/6` will be replaced by `/usr/local/microsoft/powershell/7`

-> [!NOTE]
-> In Windows PowerShell, the executable to launch PowerShell is named `powershell.exe`.
-In version 6
-> and above, the executable is changed to support side-by-side execution.
-The new executable to
-> launch PowerShell 7 is `pwsh.exe`.
-Preview builds will remain in-place as `pwsh-preview` instead
-> of `pwsh` under the 7-preview directory.
+In Windows PowerShell, the executable to launch PowerShell is named `powershell.exe`.
+In version 6 and above, the executable is changed to support side-by-side execution.
+The new executable to launch PowerShell 7 is `pwsh.exe`.
+Preview builds will remain in-place as `pwsh-preview` instead of `pwsh` under the 7-preview directory.

-For more information about [installing PowerShell 7](https://aka.ms/install-PowerShell).

 ## Modules and Module paths